tinymovr/CANine/Docs/canine.rst

 Flashing Firmware
 #################

-CANine comes pre-flashed with slcan.
+CANine comes pre-flashed with `slcan <https://python-can.readthedocs.io/en/master/interfaces/slcan.html>`_.

 CANine Firmware
 ---------------

 To try the CANine firmware, we offer `a simple Web-based firmware update service <https://tinymovr.github.io/CANine/>`_.
 Instructions are available on the page.
 Chrome and Edge are supported.

+At the moment the CANine firmware is compatible with `python-can <https://github.com/hardbyte/python-can>`_.
+We created a pull request to include the driver in the main code repo.
+Until this is resolved, you will need to use the `Tinymovr fork of python-can <https://github.com/tinymovr/python-can>`_.

 slcan & CANdlelight Firmware
 ----------------------------